2011 Mercedes-Benz GLK-Class

+The suspension is designed to absorb impacts and vibration for a smoother ride.
 Agility Control technology provides the benefits of both soft and stiff shock absorbers.
 Each shock absorber in the GLK-Class is fitted with a hydraulic by-pass piston that acts like a very soft shock absorber to dampen road noise and tire vibration.
 The by-pass piston is inactive during normal shock absorber operation, to maintain the steering and handling response of a stiffer shock absorber.

 Jim McCraw filed this report to NewCarTestDrive.com after driving a GLK350 4MATIC in Dusseldorf, Germany.

 |Model Line Overview|

 |Safety equipment (standard):||front and side airbags, side air curtain, driver/passenger pelvic air bags and a driver's knee air bag, ABS, ESP electronic stability program, traction control, yaw control|